Tsetlin Machines

 The training of Tsetlin automata is achieved through the process of evolution of each automaton through its states, forming a linear sequence.
 Each state represents the level of confidence of the automaton in performing its actions.
 The actions of the automaton are associated with two subsets of states, one for an action switching a connection between an input literal and a clause ON and the other for switching it OFF.
 When the states are organised in a linear sequence we can control this level of confidence by applying simple transitions between the states, thereby either rewarding or penalising the automaton's actions.
 These actions are somewhat similar to weights in NNs.
 However, unlike complex multiplication-based weights, the Tsetlin automata “weights” are simple logic signals that control the configuration of input literals in the clauses.

 Yakovlev, together with his Literal Labs co-founder Rishad Shafik and their team at Newcastle University, have been working on hardware and software implementation of Tsetlin Machines adding new data representation techniques (e.g. booleanisation and binarisation), parallelisation and compression methods based on indexing input literals, tiled architectures, and hardware-software codesign of ML learning systems.
-These combinations of techniques amplify the TM advantages by orders of magnitude, including up to 1,000X faster inferencing and orders of magnitude more energy savings than NNs.
+These combinations of techniques amplify the TM advantages by orders of magnitude, including up to 1,000X faster inferencing and orders of magnitude more energy savings than neural networks.
 They also brought a new level of understanding of the dynamics of machine learning processes by visualising the learning processes and identifying important analytical characteristics of hyperparameters of TMs, such as thresholds on clause voting and feedback activation.

 A diagram illustrating how the feedback system works in a Tsetlin machine.
 Given an observation (training data), the Tsetlin machine decides whether a literal needs to be memorised or forgotten within the resulting model.